Amateur Radio

 RadioShack Pro-106

 Another scanner, traded in the VX-7RB to fund it.
 It is a full digital scanner, with trunk tracking and lots of channels and all sorts of goodies.
-It is what I now use for monitoring while mobile instead of the FT-60R.
 I still use the above scanner, but this digital one provides a lot more listening.
 The drawbacks of a handheld scanner are the battery and the antenna.
 While I have an AC adapter, it charges the batteries at the same time, and tends to decrease the receive ability/sensitivity.
-The antenna is a little duck, which doesn't work the best, and adding an external so far hasn't worked well.
-I'm still experimenting with antenna designs.

 Wouxun KG-UV3D

 This radio was purchased for the 2011 flood season.
-I volunteer with The Salvation Army's Emergency Disaster Services team in Fargo, who has UHF business radios.
+I volunteer with The Salvation Army’s Emergency Disaster Services team in Fargo, who has UHF business radios.
 This radio had the advantage of being able to transmit on both UHF business frequencies and dual-band amateur ones.
 I hope to make it my primary radio, once it proves its usefulness and battery life.
-128 channels, "dual watch", 5w/4w on VHF/UHF respectively.
-So far it's been a good trip and we'll see how far this radio goes.
+128 channels, “dual watch”, 5w/4w on VHF/UHF respectively.
+So far, it is my favorite non-big-brand radio.